History, tourist information, and nearby accommodation

 The tower is most famous for its association with Arts and Crafts founder William Morris.
 Morris set up a printing press inside the tower, and one entire floor is set up as an exhibit covering his life and association with Broadway.
 He is said to have been inspired by the tower to found the Society for the Protection of Ancient Buildings in 1877 (though a similar tale has been told about Burford church).

-During Word war Two the Royal Observer Corps used Broadway Tower to track enemy airplanes, a task made easier by the wide vantage point atop Fish Hill.
-Following the war the military constructed a secret bunker just below the tower as part of an early warning system in case of nuclear attack.
-The bunker was in continuous use from 1961 until it was decommisioned in 1991.
+The bunker was in continuous use from 1961 until it was decommissioned in 1991.
 It remains fully equipped, and within the past few years the bunker has been opened to visitors, and you can now take a guided tour underground when the tower is open (an extra charge may apply).

 About Broadway Tower